shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 **Flavor text**: Ideally this flavor text tells or hints at part of the story involving this creature, or a specific instance of the creature in the lore.
 Ex: a deer creature might tell a snippet of Bambi’s story.
 The story should be set in-universe in the game’s lore.
 Or, it can just be a description or a quote or something.
 This one is really up to you.

-**Base Power**: This is how much power the creature has no matter what biome it’s in.
+**Base Power**: This is how much power the creature has no matter what terrain it’s in.
 This is functionally both its attack and defense value.
 As well as how much “hp” it has.
 And also its Rest “cost”, if no rest value is explicitly set.
 It is recommended to set this first to get a sense of the cards power, then balance the card by adjusting the point cost and rest value at the end.

-**Biome Mods** (Modifiers): When a creature is in a biome listed here, it gains a biome mod to its power.
-Ex: when Adir Doe is in a forest, her power is 7, because her base power is 2 and her Forest biome mod is +5.
-Biome mods with a positive value are called a “biome bonus” and with a negative value its called a “biome penalty”.
+**Terrain Mods** (Modifiers): When a creature is in a terrain listed in this section, it gains a terrain mod to its power total.
+Ex: when Adir Doe is in a forest, her power is 7, because her base power is 2 and her Forest terrain mod is +5.
+Terrain mods with a positive value are called a “terrain bonus” and with a negative value its called a “terrain penalty”.

--   Creatures usually have about 3-5 biome mods
+-   Creatures usually have about 3-5 terrain mods
--   Biome mods are less costly than base power in the power budget
+-   Terrain mods are less costly than base power in the power budget
--   Biome mods effectively modify a creature’s attack
+-   Terrain mods effectively modify a creature’s attack
 -   There’s no colors in this game like in MtG, but this is this game’s equivalent
--   Keep in mind that the biome mods are listed in order from highest to lowest
+-   Keep in mind that the terrain mods are listed in order from highest to lowest, not alphabetically
--   The first biome mod in the list is that creature’s home biome.
+-   The first terrain mod in the list is that creature’s home terrain.
 This is important if the creature is used as a landmark

 ### Art

 Creature art for a card should follow these rules.

-The art should depict the creature in its natural habitat, preferably its home biome.
+The art should depict the creature in its natural habitat, preferably in its favored terrain.

 The art should show the creature’s whole body within the frame, and it should not be obscured by the environment, or at most lightly obscured.
 We want to see what the creature looks like.